Council on Naturopathic Medical Education

 Public Comment Notice

-The Council on Naturopathic Medical Education (CNME)—a U.S. Department of Education-recognized accrediting agency for Doctor of Naturopathic Medicine programs—seeks public comment on whether the CNME should reaccredit the Naturopathic Medicine Doctoral Program (NMDP) offered by the Universidad Ana G. Méndez (UAGM), located in Gurabo, Puerto Rico.
+The Council on Naturopathic Medical Education (CNME)—a U.S. Department of Education-recognized accrediting agency for Doctor of Naturopathic Medicine programs—seeks public comment on whether the CNME should reaccredit the Naturopathic Doctoral (ND) Program offered by Bastyr University, with campus locations in Kenmore, Washington, and San Diego, California.

-The CNME Board of Directors will consider this matter at its next meeting, which is scheduled for May 16 – 17, 2024, in Birmingham, Alabama.
+The CNME Board of Directors will consider this matter at its next meeting, which will be held virtually on Thursday, October 31 & Friday, November 1, 2024.

 See our Naturopathic Program Accreditation page for information on CNME’s accreditation standards, policies, procedures, and the CNME Handbook of Accreditation, which can be downloaded as a PDF.